forcewake/FlatFile/README.md

         return layout;
     }

-    // you can also register a StringNormalizer function to convert input into the FixedLengthLineBuilder
+    // You can also register a StringNormalizer function to convert input into the FixedLengthLineBuilder
-    // to a string compatible with the specifications for your target File.
+    // to a string compatible with the specifications for your target file.
     //
-    // Note that the StringNormalizer function is only used when creating/building files.
-Not when reading/parsing files.
+    // Note that the StringNormalizer function is only used when writing files, not when reading files.
     //
-    // example:
+    // Example:
     public IFixedLayout<TestObject> GetLayout()
     {
         IFixedLayout<TestObject> layout = new FixedLayout<TestObject>()
-            .WithMember(o => o.Description, set => set
+            .WithMember(x => x.Description, c => c
                 .WithLength(25)
                 .WithRightPadding(' ')
-                .WithStringNormalizer((input) => {
+                .WithStringNormalizer(input => {
                      // the normalization to FormD splits accented letters in accents+letters,
                      // the rest aftet that removes those accents (and other non-spacing characters) from the ouput
                      // So unicode L'été becomes L'ete
                      return new string(
                         input.Normalize(System.Text.NormalizationForm.FormD)
                              .ToCharArray()
-                             .Where(c => CharUnicodeInfo.GetUnicodeCategory(c) != UnicodeCategory.NonSpacingMark)
+                             .Where(ch => CharUnicodeInfo.GetUnicodeCategory(ch) != UnicodeCategory.NonSpacingMark)
                              .ToArray());
                 }))